-1 SUB 1 to 2014 RES-556 2 AS AMENDED BY PUBLIC PROTECTION AND JUDICIARY 3-17-15 3 INVESTIGATING SOLUTIONS TO RACIAL DISPARITIES 4 AND MENTAL HEALTH CHALLENGES IN THE DANE COUNTY JAIL 5 AND THROUGHOUT DANE COUNTY'S CRIMINAL JUSTICE SYSTEM 6 Dane County is committed to addressing two critical issues which afflict the county's criminal 7 justice system: racial disparities in arrests and incarceration, and the mental health challenges 8 of those in and out of jail.
-9 10 Dane County has worked on reducing racial disparities in criminal justice for several years and 11 has implemented some promising strategies that resulted from the collective work of community 12 and county via the Dane County Task Force on Racial Disparities in Criminal Justice Report 13 (2009), as well as the Disproportionate Minority Contact Juvenile Justice Solutions Workgroup 14 Report (2009).
-Additional reports and assistance has been provided by: The Sentencing 15 Project, American Bar Association, Bureau of Justice Assistance, and The Center for Court 16 Innovation, University of Wisconsin Law School-Restorative Justice.
-Other influential reports 17 and research includes: The State of Black Madison-Before the Tipping Point (2009), and Race 18 to Equity (2014).
-19 20 Despite progress and important initiatives, such as the new Community Restorative Court, Dane 21 County's racial disparities in criminal justice continue to persist.
-In fact, Dane County has funded 22 new initiatives, such as the Community Restorative Court.
-Even though the Community 23 Restorative Court has not begun, we are hopeful in this new approach to justice.
-24 25 It is critical that Dane County engage the larger community to address inequities in criminal 26 justice, specifically around mental health and incarceration, solitary confinement and length of 27 stay, and alternatives to incarceration.
-Additionally, Dane County must address the immediate 28 health and safety issues within the City-County Building Jail.
-29 Background:
+1 2014 RES-556

+2 INVESTIGATING SOLUTIONS TO RACIAL DISPARITIES 3 AND MENTAL HEALTH CHALLENGES IN THE DANE COUNTY JAIL 4 AND THROUGHOUT DANE COUNTY'S CRIMINAL JUSTICE SYSTEM 5 Dane County is committed to addressing two critical issues which afflict the county's crimina 6 system: racial disparities in arrests and incarceration, and the mental health challenges of those 7 in and out of jail.
+8 9 Dane County has worked on reducing racial disparities in criminal justice for several years and LO has implemented some promising strategies that resulted from the collective work of community L1 and county via the Dane County Task Force on Racial Disparities in Criminal Justice Repor 12 (2009), as well as the Disproportionate Minority Contact Juvenile Justice Solutions Workgroup L3 Report (2009).
+Additional reports and assistance has been provided by: The Sentencing L4 Project, American Bar Association, Bureau of Justice Assistance, and The Center for Cour L5 Innovation, University of Wisconsin Law School-Restorative Justice.
+Other influential reports L6 and research includes: The State of Black Madison-Before the Tipping Point (2009), and Race L7 to Equity (2014).
+18 19 Despite progress and important initiatives, such as the new Community Restorative Court, Dane 20 County's racial disparities in criminal justice continue to persist.
+21 22 It is critical that Dane County engage the larger community to address inequities in crimina 23 justice, specifically around mental health and incarceration, solitary confinement and length of 24 stay, and alternatives to incarceration.
+Additionally, Dane County must address the immediate 25 health and safety issues within the City-County Building Jail.
+26 Background: 27 The lack of availability of reliable information regarding who is in the criminal justice system and 28 why continues to be a challenge in Dane County.
+Current and accurate measurement of 29 criminal justice data is integral to system reform and measuring success.
+While broad statistics 30 help to draw attention to problems, system change must be accompanied by better, more The state of the s

-The lack of availability of reliable information regarding who is in the criminal justice system and why continues to be a challenge in Dane County.
-Current and accurate measurement of criminal justice data is integral to system reform and measuring success.
-While broad statistics help to draw attention to problems, system change must be accompanied by better, more precise and detailed data as to the jail population, improving integration of information with state data systems, and increasing capacity for statistical analysis.
+- precise and detailed data as to the jail population, improving integration of information with state - data systems, and increasing capacity for statistical analysis.